jgpai/cloud-services/README.md

 # ODCS & ODPS Cloud Services

-Thanks for your interest in the services
+Thanks for your interest in the services to manage data contracts & data products.
+Those services are meant for educational and experimental purpose: make the abstract concepts behind data contracts and products more tangible.

 Check the [EULA](https://github.com/jgpdotai/cloud-services/blob/main/eula.md), it's important.